Bark Beetles and Ambrosia Beetles

-Bark and ambrosia beetles are plant-boring weevils that have evolved a special lifestyle.
-They spend most of their life in wood, from the egg stage to being a larva, pupa and adult beetle.
+Bark and ambrosia beetles are plant-boring weevils in the Curulionidae (weevil) subfamilies Scolytinae (bark beetles) and Platypodinae (pinhole borers) that have evolved to have a special lifestyle: they spend most of their life in wood, from egg to larva, to pupa and finally adult beetle.
 Most species prefer to dwell in dead trees.
-Only a few species are able to overwhelm the defences of living trees and inhabit them, but some of these species are serious forest pests, and they have a huge ecological and economic impact.
+Only a few species are able to overwhelm the defenses of living trees, but some of these species (such as Ips typographus, the European spruce bark beetle) are serious forest pests with a huge ecological and economic impact.

-Beetles from the subfamily Platypodinae (pinhole borers) have evolved very similar lifestyles and morphologies to those from the subfamily Scolytinae.
-This is a case of convergent evolution, as from a taxonomic point of view, Scolytinae and Platypodinae are two seperate subfamilies of weevils.
-At current, ca. 6000 Scolytinae species and ca. 1400 Platypodinae species have been described.
+A case of convergent evolution, the beetles in the subfamily Platypodinae have evolved very similar lifestyles and morphologies to those in the subfamily Scolytinae.
+From a taxonomic point of view, Scolytinae and Platypodinae are two separate weevil subfamilies.
+Currently, around 6000 Scolytinae and 1400 Platypoidnae species have been described.

-The term 'ambrosia beetles' is not a taxonomic, but rather an ecological designation.
-It refers to those 3500 species within the beetle subfamilies Platypodinae and Scolytinae that farm fungi for food.
-Like bark beetles, ambrosia beetles are only a few millimeters in size, and have brownish coloured and cylindrically shaped bodies that are adapted to their tunneling lifestyle.
-In contrast to bark beetles (see above), however, ambrosia beetles do not build their tunnels in the inner bark (phloem) of trees.
-Instead, they inhabit the wood of trunks and branches, which lies under the bark and is much less nutritious.
-But ambrosia beetles have found a solution to that challenge: Instead of feeding the wood directly, they plant their fungi on the walls of the tunnels and chambers that they dig.
-The fungus then penetrates into the wood, accumulates nutrients, and serves as the beetles' only food.
-The fungus, on the other hand, is dependent on the beetles, who transport its spores to new nests in a special spore-carrying organ (mycangium, sometimes also called mycetangium).
-This is an example of an interspecific mutualism, a close association between two species with mutual benefits.
+The approximately 3500 weevils within the subfamilies Platypodinae and Scolytinae that feed primarily or exclusively on fungi (= xylomycetophagy or mycetophagy) are known as ‘ambrosia beetles’.
+This is not a taxonomic, but an ecological designation.
+While many are part of the bark beetle family and very similar morphologically, ambrosia beetles do not build their tunnels in the inner bark (phloem) of trees.
+Instead, they live mostly in the nutrient-poor sapwoods and heartwoods of tree trunks and branches.
+The ambrosia beetles’ solution to this challenge is to cultivate fungi on the interior walls of the tunnels and chambers they dig.
+The fungus then penetrates into the wood, accumulates nutrients and serves as the beetles’ only or primary food.
+The fungus, on the other hand, is dependent on the beetles.
+They transport its spores to new nests in a special spore-carrying organ known as the mycetangium (syn. mycangium).
+This is an example of obligate interspecific mutualism, a close and essential association between two species (e.g. beetles and fungi) with mutual benefits.

-Within their natural habitat, ambrosia beetles only colonize dead trees.
-Some species that have been accidentally transported outside their native range by humans, however, have become invasive and are now also attacking and killing living trees.
+Within their native habitat, ambrosia beetles only colonize dead trees.
+Some species that have been accidentally transported outside their native range, however, have become invasive and are now also colonizing and in a few cases also killing live trees (e.g. Xyleborinus saxesenii, native to Europe and invasive worldwide).

-Within our research group, most studies are conducted with the ambrosia feeding fruittree pinhole borer Xyleborus saxesenii Ratzeburg.
-Even though this species is ubiquitous in Central Europe, it is hardly known outside the scientific community.
-This is mainly because like all ambrosia beetles, it spends most of its life hidden in nests in the heartwood of trees, and it is very tiny.
-Females of X. saxesenii are about 2 mm, and males about 1.5 mm in size.
-A very remarkable finding about X. saxesenii is that even the larvae of this species engage in nest-maintaining tasks.
-Such division of labour between larvae and adults is not known for any other holometabolous insect, i.e. insects with maggot-like young that look totally different from the adult insects.
+One of the main study species in our research group is the cooperatively breeding ambrosia beetle Xyleborinus saxesenii.
+Even though this species is ubiquitous in Central Europe, it is hardly known outside the scientific community because, like all ambrosia beetles, is spends most of its life hidden in nests in dead wood deep within trees and is very tiny.
+Females are approx. 2 mm and males 1.5 mm in size.
+A remarkable finding about X. saxesenii is that even the larvae of this species engage in nest-maintaining tasks.
+Such a division of labor is not known for any other holometabolous insect (i.e. insects that undergo a complete metamorphosis).

 Kirkendall et al (2015).
 Evolution and diversity of bark and ambrosia beetles.
 In "Bark Beetles: Biology and Ecology of Native and Invasive Species" (F. E. Vega and R. W. Hofstetter, Eds.), pp. 85-156.
 Academic Press, San Diego.